Call our quote line to speak to a qualified solicitor0800 987 8156* Send a message

 Your last will and testament is a legal written document that specifies where and to whom you wish your property and possessions – known as your ‘estate’ – to be distributed in the event of your death.

 At least one executor must be appointed in your will, who is responsible for managing your estate to its conclusion.
 They must ensure the contents of your will are followed exactly.
 Who you choose as an executor depends on your own personal preference.
 Some people choose to use the solicitor who made their will, whilst others may choose a trusted friend or family member.
-Ideally, you should appoint at least two executors.
+Ideally, you should appoint at least two executors to oversee this key aspect of estate planning.

 While the primary purpose of your last will and testament is to distribute any property you own in the event of your death, it may also legally specify a number of other provisions, including: